iiAku/kolibri-frontend/documentation/contracts/oracle.md

 - `harbingerContractAddress` (`address`): The address of the `Harbinger Price feed` contract.
 Used to request data and for ACL checking.
 - `state` (`nat`): The current state of the contract; see 'State Machine' above.
 - `clientCallback` (`option(contract(nat))`): A register that stores state when the `Oracle` is waiting for Harbinger data.

-There are no governable parameters in the `Oracle`.
+- `governorContractAddress` (`address`): The address of the `Governor` contract.
+Used for ACL checking.
+- `maxDataDelaySec` (`nat`): The maximum acceptable age of data received from Harbinger, in seconds.

+`governorContractAddress` and `maxDataDelaySec` are governable.

 ## Entrypoints

 The `Oracle` has the following entrypoints:
 - `getXtzUsdPrice`: Retrieve, sanity check, and normalize Harbinger data.
-- `getXtzUsdPrice_callback`: Callback to receive data from Harbinger..
+- `getXtzUsdPrice_callback`: Callback to receive data from Harbinger.
 This entrypoint may only be called by the `harbingerContractAddress.`
 - `default`: No-op.
 Always fails to prevent transfer of XTZ into contract.
+- `setMaxDataDelaySec`: Set the maximum acceptable age of data recieved from Harbinger.
+May only be called by the `Governor`.
+- `setGovernorContract`: Set the `Governor` address.
+May only be called by the `Governor`.

 ## Possible Future Work